10 Best Jobs for Former Teachers Navigating Career Changes

 As you continue your search you may find that it helps you become more clear on what you're looking for in your next career.
 All in all, it's quite a timesaver.

-As you search for your next career opportunity, don’t forget to update your resume with your latest experience and work achievements!
+As you search for your next career opportunity, don’t forget to update your resume with your latest experience and bullet points.
 The job of your resume is to get you in the door.
 Optimizing it will help you land interviews for the next opportunities that excite you.
-Teal's free AI Resume Builder can help you keep your Work History up to date and help you write metric-driven achievements using our Achievement Assistant tool.
+Teal's free AI Resume Builder can help you keep your Work History up to date and help you write metric-driven bullet points using our AI Assistant tool.

 Teal’s Free AI Resume Builder helps you write metric driven achievements.